Bright yellow dandelions are pretty and their seedheads are fun to blow into the air, but there’s no place for them in a well-tended garden.

 Controlling Dandelions in Lawns

 Most lawns that use a lawn service don’t have extensive dandelions.
-That’s because lawn services apply a “broad-leaf” weed killer at the optimum time in summer.
+That’s because lawn services apply a “broad-leaf” weed killer at the optimal time in summer.
 This appropriately named weed killer destroys the broad-leafed plants such as dandelions and leaves the thin-leafed plants—like your grass.
 They also apply a pre-emergent herbicide (a weed killer that prevents seeds from ever germinating) on the lawn as well.

 If you don’t use a lawn service, you have the option of going to your local garden center and checking out the various chemicals that you can spread on your lawn that tout themselves as “broad-leafed herbicides.”
 Otherwise, simply look for something made for lawns that specifies controlling dandelions.